 Your accountant will be able to help if you are unsure of what you can and can’t claim.

 Your year end should be as accurate as possible, so turn debt collector a few weeks beforehand and chase up any unpaid invoices you may have.
 Once you have the money in your company bank account, you can record it properly and reconcile your accounts in your accounting software, making sure they’re 100% accurate.

 As we’re always saying, accounts don’t mean squat without records to back them up.
 Before filing your year end, make sure you have records for everything – this can mean getting statements of account from suppliers, bank and credit card statements from financial institutions, and records of any other income you receive.

-Deadline: Nine months after your year end (within 21 months of your registration date if it’s your first return)
+Companies House requires your annual accounts within nine months of your year end (within 21 months of your registration date if it’s your first return).

 |6 months||HMRC will estimate your Corporation Tax bill and add a penalty of 10% the unpaid tax|

 |If your tax return is late three times in a row, the £100 penalties are increased to £500 each.|